Saraqib: Syrian Civil War

 On 23 January 2017, Ahrar al-Sham captured Saraqib from Jabhat Fatah al-Sham.
 On 19 July 2017 the Hay'at Tahrir al-Sham alliance, which was created after the merger of Jabhat Fatah al-Sham and other rebel factions, recaptured the city from Ahrar al-Sham militants.
 Saraqib was bombed in September 2017 as part of a government/Russian offensive against rebel territories in Idlib and Hama.

 On 3 February 2018, Russian military pilot Roman Filipov's Su-25SM jet was shot down by Tahrir al-Sham and Jaysh al-Nasr militants over the Idlib Governorate, near the town of Maarrat al-Nu'man (57 km north of the city of Hama), or the town of Saraqib, according to other sources, with a shoulder launched surface to air missile.
 He committed suicide by blowing his grenade to avoid capture.

 On 15 October 2018, the Guardians of Religion Organization which is al-Qaeda's branch in Syria published a video in Saraqib which showed the group's religious police, the hisbah, driving around the city with loudspeakers calling on people to adhere to sharia.

-In July 2019, Hayat Tahrir al-Sham raided an ISIL base in the city, arresting several individuals including an individual reportedly associated with ISIL's leader Abu Bakr al-Baghdadi, resulting in clashes between ISIL and HTS fighters during the fighting several improvised explosive devices were detonated by ISIL.
+In July 2019, Hayat Tahrir al-Sham raided an ISIL base in the city, arresting several individuals including an individual reportedly associated with ISIL's leader Abu Bakr al-Baghdadi, resulting in clashes between ISIL and HTS fighters; during the fighting several improvised explosive devices were detonated by ISIL.

 On 6 February 2020, the city fell to the Syrian Army in the 5th Northwestern Syria offensive, but had been retaken weeks later by 26 February during a Syrian opposition and Turkish counter attack.
 On 1 March 2020, Saraqib was once again under Syrian Army control.
 On 2 March 2020, the Russian Reconciliation Centre in Syria announced that Russian Military Police had been deployed to the city.
+The city was left depopulated for a number of years thereafter and its infrastructure torn down and looted by the Assad regime.

+On 28 November, 2024, Tahrir al-Sham launched an offensive on the eastern Idlib countryside, capturing Saraqib.